GlenKPeterson/Paguro/README.md

 It's easy enough to implement if there is a compelling use case where it's significantly better than foldLeft.
 Otherwise, fewer methods means a simpler interface to learn.

-I also implemented interpose, but took it out because I just didn't find it useful.
-My only use case was to add commas to a list to display it in English and for that, you also need a conjunction, and often a continuation symbol:
+I also implemented interpose(), but took it out because my only use case was to add commas to a list to display it in English and for that, you also need a conjunction, and often a continuation symbol:

 a, b, c, or d.